near/docs/docs/2.develop/quickstart.md

 ## Moving Forward

 That's it for our first quickstart tutorial.
 You have now seen a fully functional contract with a minimal user interface and testing.

-Go ahead and check our [examples](/tutorials/welcome) or proceed straight to the [Develop section](./contracts/anatomy.md) to know how to write your own contract.
+Go ahead and check other [examples](/tutorials/examples/guest-book) or proceed straight to the [Develop section](./contracts/anatomy.md) to know how to write your own contract.

 If you have any questions, do not hesitate in joining us on [Discord](https://near.chat).
 We regularly host Office Hours, in which you can join our voice channel and ask questions.